Search the Health Library

-Julianne’s current research interests include: improving the quality of resuscitation training, the use of patient simulation for hospital staff training, and advancing the quality of respiratory and mechanical ventilation simulations.
+Julianne’s current research interests include: improving the quality of resuscitation training, the use of patient simulation for hospital staff training, and advancing the quality of respiratory and mechanical ventilation simulation.

 Shannon Poling is a simulation educator for the Johns Hopkins Medicine Simulation Center in Baltimore, MD.
-Shannon has a Baccalaureate Degree in Science with a concentration in Respiratory Therapy from Salisbury University.
-She is currently pursuing her Master’s Degree in Education for Health Professionals (MeHP) at the Johns Hopkins University School of Education.
+Shannon has a Baccalaureate Degree in Science with a concentration in Respiratory Therapy from Salisbury University and has also completed her Master’s Degree in Education for Health Professionals (MeHP) at the Johns Hopkins University School of Education.
 Shannon is also certified by the Society for Simulation in Healthcare as a Healthcare Simulation Educator.

-Shannon’s previous experiences include; neonatal respiratory therapist, blood gas lab coordinator, respiratory staff educator, adjunct faculty for the BCCC respiratory therapy program and simulation coordinator as well as representing the Northern Chapter of the MD/DC Society of Respiratory Care.
+Shannon’s previous experiences include: neonatal respiratory therapist, blood gas lab coordinator, respiratory staff educator, adjunct faculty for the BCCC respiratory therapy program and simulation coordinator as well as volunteering her time as a representative for the MD/DC Society of Respiratory Care.

-Shannon’s responsibilities at the Johns Hopkins Medicine Simulation Center include; assessing the needs of the Simulation Center’s users/faculty, simulation curriculum design and debriefing.
+Shannon’s responsibilities at the Johns Hopkins Medicine Simulation Center include assessing the needs of the Simulation Center’s users/faculty and simulation curriculum design and debriefing.
 She is also responsible to provide facilitator training on the appropriate use of simulation technology in the education or assessment of healthcare providers and providing technical and instructional support to customers of the Simulation Center.

-Carol Fleishman develops, designs, and delivers Standardized Patient Program activities for teaching and assessing medical students, nursing students, fellows, and residents.
+Carol Fleishman develops, designs, and delivers Standardized Patient Program activities for teaching and assessing medical students, residents, and fellows.
 She recruits and trains standardized patients to portray patients for simulations of clinician and patient interactions.
 Before coming to Johns Hopkins, Carol was the Standardized Patient Educator at Maine Medical Center, Portland, Maine.
-Carol has worked in the field of adult learning and development for twenty years, including the development of workplace educational programs, and teaching at universities and colleges.
-Carol graduated from University of Southern Maine with a Post Masters Certificate of Advanced Studies in Adult Learning, University of Wisconsin with a MS degree in Chemical Engineering, and Georgia Institute of Technology with a BS degree in Chemical Engineering.
+Carol has worked in the field of adult learning and development for twenty-five years, including the development of workplace educational programs, and teaching at universities and colleges.
+Carol graduated from University of Southern Maine with a Post-Masters Certificate of Advanced Studies in Adult Learning, University of Wisconsin with an MS degree in Chemical Engineering, and Georgia Institute of Technology with a BS degree in Chemical Engineering.
 She is a State of Maine Professional Engineer and is a candidate in the PhD in Education program at Lesley University, Cambridge, MA.

-Dru Holehan has seventeen years experience as an integral member of the Johns Hopkins administrative staff.
-During her tenure she has been instrumental in the development and implementation of several innovative and exciting programs, the most recent of which is the state of the art Johns Hopkins Medicine Simulation Center.
+Dru Holehan has seventeen years of experience as an integral member of the Johns Hopkins administrative staff.
+During her tenure, she has been instrumental in the development and implementation of several innovative and exciting programs, the most recent of which is the state of the art Johns Hopkins Medicine Simulation Center.
 Dru was directly involved with the planning and implementation of the Center which opened in 2008.
-In her position, she is responsible for much of the day-to-day operations of the Center including, but not limited to staffing, budget preparation, project cost analysis, financial reporting, and acquisition of high-fidelity medical training equipment, and fulfilling Johns Hopkins' commitment to education, research, and patient safety.
+In her position, she is responsible for much of the day-to-day operations of the Sim Center including, but not limited to staffing, budget preparation, project cost analysis, financial reporting, and acquisition of high-fidelity medical training equipment, while fulfilling Johns Hopkins commitment to education, research, and patient safety.
 Dru participated in an expert panel discussion at the International Meeting of Simulation in Healthcare conference in 2011, The Personnel Side of Simulation.